-Earlier this month, Princeton University Press and The Einstein Papers Project at CalTech made more than 5000 of the famous scientist's documents freely available online, in both their original language and in translated text.
+In 2014, Princeton University Press and The Einstein Papers Project at CalTech made more than 5000 of the famous scientist's documents freely available online, in both their original language and in translated text.
 Previously, the documents had been available as books, which had been published at a rate of one volume every two or three years since 1987.
 "Many people don’t have quick access to [the books]," says CalTech professor Diana Kormos-Buchwald, director of the Einstein Papers Project.
 “We hope to bring it to teachers and students who might be interested in reading Einstein in his own words.
 He was, no doubt, one of the most influential scientists of the last 100 years, but he was also a public figure and a personality of great influence during difficult political and social periods, and at a time when scientific community was much smaller.
 I don’t know of any living scientist to whom people would turn the way they did then [to him].
 So we hope that these scholarly volumes will now be more accessible.“

 Both the books and the files will continue to expand; there are 30,000 documents written by and to Einstein, so there's a long way to go—but there's still plenty to keep you busy: You'll find Einstein's birth certificate, early essays, and correspondence with other big scientific names (Marie Curie!
 Max Planck!).
 We perused the archive to find just a few of the fascinating documents within.